-Contemporary style en suite bedroom, 190 sqf, offering free Wi-Fi, digital TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, toiletries, and hairdryer.
+Contemporary style en suite bedroom, 190 sqf, offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, toiletries, and hairdryer.
 Double bed.

-Contemporary style en suite bedroom, 200 sqf, offering free Wi-Fi, digital TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
+Contemporary style en suite bedroom, 200 sqf, offering free Wi-Fi, satellite TV/radio, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
 King-size bed.

-Contemporary style studio suite offering free Wi-Fi, digital TV/radio, DVD player, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
+Contemporary style studio suite offering free Wi-Fi, satellite TV/radio, DVD player, writing desk, direct dial telephone, ironing station, trouser press, tea and coffee making facilities, mineral water, decanter of port, luxury chocolates, toiletries, and hairdryer.
 Larger than club rooms.
 King-size bed.

 - Cattal Train Station (2 miles)